iamfuckingsuhas/sysdesignnotes/design/Top_K.md

    break problem into counting and topK to simplify flow

+   to get topK, we maintain hashmap counter, hashmap -> heap index, heap of size k if current video is inside heap, we increment counter and reheapify if current video is not inside, we remove smallest and reheapify

 estimate - 1m videos per day = 365m per year = 3.5B for 10 yrs
 = 3.5GB at 1byte per entry, counts will be approx 20 bytes = 80GB so can fit in memory